By Hannelore Theetaert.

 The dayshift (Maria) figured out we even have our ‘own room’ here on the ship.
 I am not quite sure how many oxygen samples I have been analyzing by now but anyway ‘Practice makes perfect’.

-The experience has been great for the 4 weeks that have passed now, laughed a lot, improved my English dictionary with ‘the words of the day’: stupendous, inconceivable, bizarre, preposterous …
+The experience has been great for the four weeks that have passed now, laughed a lot, improved my English dictionary with ‘the words of the day’: stupendous, inconceivable, bizarre, preposterous…

 But something that I definitely will not forget is every sunrise that we watched in the morning!